-61% of B2B firms rely on live chat tools, like Intercom or Drift, and it's not hard to see why.
-Marketing teams can engage new leads from their website with real-time information about pricing or features while customer support representatives facilitate discussions with customers to drive retention by rapidly providing support for their technical needs.
+If you're in marketing, sales, revenue operations, or customer support, you won't be surprised to learn that 61% of B2B firms rely on live chat tools, like Intercom or Drift.
+With these tools, teams can engage new leads from their website with real-time information about pricing or features while customer support representatives facilitate discussions with customers to drive retention by rapidly providing support for their technical needs.

 Today, many creative firms are introducing features like automated chat bots, instant response times, and other interactions that are deeply integrated with the customer journey.
 But your live chat strategy is only as good as the data that informs it.
 You might want to know the answers to questions like: